Jason Miller (playwright)

-Jason Miller (born John Anthony Miller Jr.; April 22, 1939 – May 13, 2001) was an American playwright and actor.
+John Anthony Miller Jr. (April 22, 1939 – May 13, 2001), better known by his stage name Jason Miller, was an American playwright and actor.
 He won the 1973 Pulitzer Prize for Drama and Tony Award for Best Play for his play That Championship Season, and was nominated for the Academy Award for Best Supporting Actor for his performance as Father Damien Karras in the 1973 horror film The Exorcist, a role he reprised in The Exorcist III (1990).
 He later became artistic director of the Scranton Public Theatre in Scranton, Pennsylvania, where That Championship Season was set.

 Early life

-Miller was born John Anthony Miller Jr. in Queens, New York City to Mary Claire (née Collins), a teacher, and John Anthony Miller Sr., an electrician.
+John Anthony Miller Jr. was born in Queens, New York City to Mary Claire (née Collins), a teacher, and John Anthony Miller Sr., an electrician.
 His ancestry was primarily Irish Catholic, with some German.

 His family moved to Scranton in 1941, where Miller was educated at St. Patrick's High School and the Jesuit-run University of Scranton, where he received a degree in English and philosophy.
 He then attended the Catholic University of America in Washington, D.C., as a graduate student in the speech and drama department.
 Although the Associated Press reported upon his passing that he earned a master's degree there, Miller had claimed that he was asked to leave the school before taking a degree "for never attending classes, never taking tests and never getting the girls back to their dormitory by 10 o'clock."
 During this time, he taught drama and English at nearby Archbishop Carroll High School.